Switzerland has the highest allowed legislative THC content in Europe (1%) for sales of cannabis products in retail outlets (without medical receipt).

 In February 2017, the Swiss health authorities established the legality of cannabis by indicating that "low-THC cannabis" would be taxed the same way tobacco is taxed, with a similar health warning.
 This type of cannabis is distributed under different names by different providers.
 Sales of OTC cannabis cigarettes picked up pace in Bern and Zürich in the beginning of 2017 as more people started to use the product.
-Sales have increased radically, and the expectation is that the 2019 turnover from cannabis will be more than 500 million CHF (approximately 500 million USD) in Switzerland alone.
+Sales have increased radically, and the 2019 turnover from cannabis is worth up to CHF500 million ($516 million) in Switzerland alone.

 Despite the increase in retailers, supply is lower than demand.
-Current providers can produce only approximately 1/4 the total Swiss market's demand in 2018.
+Current providers can produce only approximately 1/4 the total Swiss market's demand.

 Swiss supermarket Coop Cooperative was the world’s first major chain to sell cannabis cigarettes that contain less than 1% THC in 2017, in its 700 stores across the country.
 In 2018 Lidl and other retailers joined in.
 A very significant event is that the 25% tobacco tax was removed in the end of 2019.